 The Ukrainian Shunka Dancers and Victoria Symphony present a classic Christmas tradition — The Nutcracker.
 Perfect for the entire family, this performance will take place on December 1, 2 and 3 with afternoon and evening shows.
 You can purchase your tickets on the Royal Theatre's website.

 Oak Bay Beach Hotel exterior.
 Credit: Destination Greater Victoria.

 14. Breakfast with Santa

 Enjoy a family-styled brunch at the Oak Bay Beach Hotel with house-made cookie decorating AND a visit from the man himself, Mr. Claus!
-Seatings are available every Saturday and Sunday up until the weekend before Christmas.
+Seatings are available December 3, 10 and 23.
 Reserve your spot on the Oak Bay Beach Hotel's website.

 Roasting Marshmallows at The Empress.
 Credit: Fairmont Empress.

 15. Make S'mores on the Veranda of the Fairmont Empress